ibm-cloud-docs/containers/cs_health_log.md

 {: shortdesc}

 What are the sources that I can configure log forwarding for?
-:   In the following image, you can see the location of the sources that you can configure logging for.
+:   In the following image, you can see the region of the sources that you can configure logging for.

 ![Log sources in your cluster.](images/log_sources.png "Log sources in your cluster"){: caption="Figure 1.
 Log sources in your cluster" caption-side="bottom"}